 When your doctor first tells you that you have cancer, you may not remember the details about what you are told.
 Many people like to have a family member or friend go with them to take part in the discussion, take notes or simply listen.

 If you are confused or want clarification, you can ask questions.
-If you have several questions, you may want to talk to a nurse or ask the office manager if it is possible to book a longer appointment.
+If you have several questions, you may want to talk to a nurse or if it is possible to book a longer appointment.

 A second opinion

 You may want to get a second opinion from another specialist to confirm or clarify your doctor’s recommendations or reassure you that you have explored all of your options.
 Specialists are used to people doing this.

 Your doctor can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the doctor who provided the second opinion.

 Your doctor or nurse may suggest you take part in a clinical trial.
 Doctors run clinical trials to test new or modified treatments and ways of diagnosing disease to see if they are better than current methods.
 For example, if you join a randomised trial for a new treatment, you will be chosen at random to receive either the best existing treatment or the modified new treatment.